Cancer Genetics Overview (PDQ®)–Health Professional Version

 The impact of risk assessment and predisposition genetic testing is improved health outcomes.
-The information derived from risk assessment and/or genetic testing allows the health care provider to tailor an individual approach to health promotion and optimize long-term health outcomes through the identification of at-risk individuals before cancer develops.
-The health care provider can thus intervene earlier either to reduce the risk or diagnose a cancer at an earlier stage, when the chances for effective treatment are greatest.
+Risk assessment and/or genetic testing identifies at-risk individuals before cancer develops.
+This allows health care providers to tailor an individual approach for the patient and optimizes long-term health outcomes.
+Thus, the health care provider can intervene earlier to reduce cancer risk or diagnose cancer at an earlier stage, when the chances for effective treatment are greatest.
 The information may be used to modify the management approach to an initial cancer, clarify the risks of other cancers, or predict the response of an existing cancer to specific forms of treatment, all of which may alter treatment recommendations and long-term follow-up.

 - Resta R, Biesecker BB, Bennett RL, et al.: A new definition of Genetic Counseling: National Society of Genetic Counselors' Task Force report.
 J Genet Couns 15 (2): 77-83, 2006.
 [PUBMED Abstract]

 - Bartels DM, LeRoy BS, Caplan AL, eds.: Prescribing Our Future: Ethical Challenges in Genetic Counseling.
-New York, NY: Aldine de Gruyter, 1993.
+Aldine de Gruyter, 1993.